 - To provide additional teaching hours across the school in Mathematics and English to enable pupils to be taught in smaller groups.

 - Ensure pupil premium pupils have equal access to extra-curricular activities.

 - Ensure that Pupil Premium students can access residential visits

 The impact of this work was evident in the attainment of pupil premium pupils at the end of Key Stage 2 from their starting points at Alvechurch in Year 5.
 There is also evidence within pupil specific interventions that pupils made good levels of progress.
 The school has highlighted Pupil Premium as an area for continued development in 2017-18.
 This is specifically referenced in our School Improvement Plan in terms of meeting the needs of our vulnerable learners.

 A Pupil Premium Action Plan is in place to further improve the ways in which this money is spent to ensure greater impact.
-Please click the link below to access our Pupil Premium Strategy Report for 2019-20 which includes a review of our spending in 2018-19.
+Please click the link below to access our Pupil Premium Strategy Reports.